g0dd0ghd/go-bitcoin-multisig/README.md

 ##Tests

-go-bitcoin-multisig includes a full suite of tests to test low and high level functionality, including expected multisig funding and spending transactions.
+go-multisig includes a full suite of tests to test low and high level functionality, including expected multisig funding and spending transactions.
 To run tests:

 ```bash
 go test ./... -v